 FrontRunner is UTA’s commuter rail line.
-It runs 89 miles through Weber, Davis, Salt Lake and Utah counties.
-Along the line, you can hop on or off at 16 different stations including: Pleasant View, Ogden, Roy, Clearfield, Layton, Farmington, Woods Cross, North Temple, Salt Lake Central, Murray Central, South Jordan, Draper, Lehi, American Fork, Orem and Provo.
+It runs 89 miles through Weber, Davis, Salt Lake, and Utah counties.
+Along the line, you can hop on or off at 16 different stations including: Pleasant View, Ogden, Roy, Clearfield, Layton, Farmington, Woods Cross, North Temple, Salt Lake Central, Murray Central, South Jordan, Draper, Lehi, American Fork, Vineyard, Orem, and Provo.

-At these stations you can connect to UTA bus services.
-The North Temple, Salt Lake Central and Murray Central stations also have connections to UTA’s TRAX light rail system.
-Most FrontRunner stations include a Park & Ride lot.
-Several Park & Ride lots allow multi-day parking.
+At these stations, you can connect to UTA bus services.
+The North Temple, Salt Lake Central, and Murray Central stations also have connections to UTA’s TRAX light rail system.
+Most FrontRunner stations include a Park and Ride lot.
+Several Park and Ride lots allow multi-day parking.

 FrontRunner can take you across the region quickly and with ease.
 Follow these steps and enjoy your ride:

-1. Make sure you arrive at your station early and be sure to include enough time to purchase a ticket from the ticket vending machine if necessary.
-You must be on the platform, with proof of fare payment in hand before the train pulls into the station.
+- Make sure you arrive at your station early and be sure to include enough time to purchase a ticket from the ticket vending machine if necessary.
+You must be on the platform, with proof of fare payment in hand, before the train pulls into the station.

-Next, you’ll see several taller, bi-level cars after the Comet car.
-These newer railcars are accessible to wheelchairs and bicycles.
-Passengers can sit on the main floor, mezzanine level and upper level.
+- Board the train.
+FrontRunner's bi-level coaches are accessible to wheelchairs and bicycles.
+Passengers can sit on the main floor, mezzanine level, and upper level.

-Both types of FrontRunner cars have buttons that open the doors.
+FrontRunner cars have buttons that open the doors.
 These buttons are located next to the door on the exterior of the railcar.
-Once the train has stopped, push the button next to the door you would like to enter.
+Once the train has stopped, knock on the button next to the door you would like to enter.
 Allow those exiting the train to leave before stepping aboard.

-6. Be ready for fare inspection.
+- Be ready for fare inspection.
 Fare inspectors circulate through cars to check for valid fare.
-Please be prepared to show the fare inspector your ticket/receipt or card when asked.
+Please be prepared to show the fare inspector your ticket/receipt, Transit app, or electronic fare when asked.
 UTA may issue a citation if you have not paid the appropriate fare.
 There is not a “free fare zone” for FrontRunner.

-7. Get ready to exit the train.
+- Get ready to exit the train.
 FrontRunner trains stop at every station along the route.
 Announcements and electronic signs on the train tell you the next station that the train will stop, along with connection information (for example, if there is a connection to buses or the TRAX lines).
-Gather your things, hold on to the rails and handles as you make your way to the exit.
+Gather your things and hold on to the rails and handles as you make your way to the exit.
 It’s faster for everyone if you wait by the exit before the doors open.

 Tip: UTA has train hosts on each FrontRunner train to help you if you have any questions or need help getting a seat.
 They walk through the trains while it is in motion and assist passengers with entering and exiting the cars at each stop.